dot-Sean/sdetools/README.md

 __sde.py__

-The command line tool to run SD Elements integeration modules.
+The command line tool to run SD Elements integration modules.
 Use 'python sde.py help' to see usage and 'python sde.py help <cmd>' to see usage for specific module.

 The package usage
 ================